planningcenter/planningcenter.design/src/articles/Alerts.md

 **Colors**

 Each color in the alerts color palette has at least a 3.0 contrast ratio for accessibility.
-These colors should be used for alerts in al products.
+These colors should be used for alerts in all products.
 <div style="display: flex; align-items: center; justify-content: space-between; color: white;">
     <div style="background-color: #DF3023; width: 120px; padding: 38px 0; display: flex; flex-direction: column; align-items: center;">
         <span>Red</span>